SimplifyJobs/Summer2025-Internships/README.md

 # Summer 2021 Internships ☀️👩‍💻
 Use this repo to share and keep track of any tech-related internships.
 For a [Google Sheet 📝 version of this repo (that remains in sync with this table) click here](https://docs.google.com/spreadsheets/d/1bJq7YQV19TWyzPCBeQi5P4uOm8uiAAm2AHCnVNGRIDg/edit#gid=0)!
 For more tips on the internship process check out the [Zero to Offer 📈 program here](https://www.pittcs.wiki/zero-to-offer).

-🙏 Like this repo?
-Donate to [Pitt CSC](https://www.pittdayofgiving.com/campaigns/pitt-computer-science-club-in-sci#/)! 🙏

 🎓 Check out our New Grad repo [here](https://github.com/Pitt-CSC/NewGrad-2021).

 🤗 **Contribute by submitting a [pull request](https://github.com/susam/gitpr#create-pull-request) or [filling out this form](https://bit.ly/3d5O76c)!**  🤗